ssm-lang/sslang/CONTRIBUTING.md

 ## Recommended workflow

+If you've never made a PR before, here's a basic workflow to follow:

 1. Start with the `main` branch (or whatever you intend to PR into later), and make sure it is up to date: `git checkout main && git pull`.